AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/best-practices-for-optimizing-the-quality-of-your-images.md

 ### Best practices for JPEF compression (`&qlt=`) {#best-practices-for-jpef-compression-qlt}

 * This parameter controls JPG encoding quality.
 A higher value means a higher-quality image but a large file size; alternatively, a lower value means a lower quality image but a smaller file size.
 The range for this parameter is 0-100.
 * To optimize for quality, do not set the parameter value to 100.
-The difference between a setting of 90 or 95 and 100 is almost imperceptible, yet 100 unnecessarily increases the size of the image file.
+The difference between a setting of 90 or 95 and 100 is almost imperceptible.
+And yet 100 unnecessarily increases the size of the image file.
 Therefore, to optimize for quality but avoid image files becoming too large, set the `qlt= value` to 90 or 95.
 * To optimize for a small image file size but keep image quality at an acceptable level, set the `qlt= value` to 80.
 Values below 70 to 75 results in significant image quality degradation.
 * As a best practice, to stay in the middle, set the `qlt= value` to 85 to stay in the middle.
 * Using the chroma flag in `qlt=`